jhpyle/docassemble/_docs/groups.md

   user is allowed to delete existing items from the list.
 If it is false, the user will not see any "Delete" buttons except on items that appear because the user clicked the "Add another" button.
+* `add another label`: you can set this to text that will used of "Add another" for the button that adds another item to the list.
+The default text can be globally changed using the [`words`] feature.

 Here is an example: